realworldocaml/book/README.md

 ### Testing non-deterministic examples

 A few code examples are not deterministic: for instance benchmarks.
-In this case, there is a special command to run:
+In this case, there is a specific dune profile to use:

 ```
-make test-all
+dune runtest --profile non-deterministic ...
 ```

 To accept the changes: